C191068/Ali_Khatami_Solidity/README.md

 ## Ali_Khatami_Solidity
 ### Basic with data types
+"EVM stands for Ethereum Virtual Machine.
+It is a virtual machine that runs on the Ethereum blockchain and is responsible for executing smart contracts written in Ethereum's Solidity programming language.
+The EVM is a key component of the Ethereum ecosystem, as it provides a secure and reliable environment for executing decentralized applications (dapps) on the blockchain.<br>"

 We are using ```https://remix.ethereum.org/``` for our solidity smart contracts<br> We have created a file ```akrkSimpleStorage.sol``` where ```.sol``` means that it is a solidity file.
 Solidity is the priamary coding language of smart contract.<br>
 Solidity is constantly changing and updating language.<br>